Policy‑Relevant Inflation (PCE)

 Abstract

 This signal combines the year‑over‑year change in the PCE price index and its ex‑food‑and‑energy counterpart (Core PCE).
 Each series is standardised via a rolling robust z‑score and averaged 50/50.
-Thresholds of ±0.75 map the composite to policy‑relevant regimes.
+Thresholds map the composite to policy‑relevant regimes. v1.1 separates the signal into level (distance from target) and momentum (direction and speed of change), and recommends publishing a confidence band that reflects recent volatility and revision risk.

 1. Data